Other Procedures

 18(4).

-• the number of shares proposed to be acquired
+1. These revisions can be in the offer price, and the number of shares proposed to be acquired.

-• There is a time limit
+3. There is a time limit.

-• any time before the last one working day prior to the commencement of the tendering period
+• Revisions can be made any time before the last one working day prior to the commencement of the tendering period.

-• no further upward revision is allowed
+1. After this point no further upward revision is allowed.

 18(5).

-• either by increasing the offer price, or
+• The acquirer revises the open offer either by increasing the offer price, or increasing the number of shares (offer size)

-• When such revision is made, certain obligations arise
+• When such revision is made, certain obligations arise:

 • (a)

-• whenever the offer improves, the escrow must also be increased first, ensuring full financial backing for the revised offer
+• Whenever the offer improves, the escrow must also be increased first, ensuring full financial backing for the revised offer.

-• When the acquirer revises the open offer (price or size), further steps must be followed
+• When the acquirer revises the open offer (price or size), further steps must be followed.

 • (b)

-• this announcement must be made in all the same newspapers
+2. This announcement must be made in all the same newspapers where the detailed public statement was originally published.

 • (c)

-• at the same time as making this announcement
+1. At the same time as making this announcement the acquirer must inform the following:

 18(6).

-• The open offer is ongoing (offer period is running)
+• The open offer is ongoing (offer period is running):

-• Every such acquisition must be disclosed
+2. Every such acquisition must be disclosed.

-• The disclosure must be made:
+3. The disclosure must be made in the prescribed form.

 • It must be sent to:

-• within 24 hours of the acquisition
+3. It must be sent within 24 hours of the acquisition.

-• the stock exchanges must immediately make it public
+• After receiving this information the stock exchanges must immediately make it public.

-• all acquisitions during the offer period must be quickly disclosed (within 24 hours) and made public for transparency
+• All acquisitions during the offer period must be quickly disclosed (within 24 hours) and made public for transparency.

-• The acquirer and persons acting in concert can normally trade in shares during the offer period
+• The acquirer and persons acting in concert can normally trade in shares during the offer period.

 • During this entire period:

-• they cannot acquire shares, and
+1. They cannot acquire shares, and

-• there is a strict no-trading window around the tendering period to ensure fairness and prevent manipulation
+• There is a strict no-trading window around the tendering period to ensure fairness and prevent manipulation

 18(6A).

-• the method specified by the Securities and Exchange Board of India
+• The process must follow the method specified by the Securities and Exchange Board of India.

 18(7).

-• Before the tendering period starts, the acquirer must make a public announcement (advertisement)
+• Before the tendering period starts, the acquirer must make a public announcement (advertisement).

 • The advertisement must be in the prescribed format